Ninsun: Third millennium BCE

-Ninsun's connection with royal descent

 An inscription of Gudea addresses Ninsun as his divine mother.
 However, there are also cases where he referred to Nanshe or Gatumdag as such.
 Kings of the Third Dynasty of Ur also described Ninsun as their divine mother.
-For example, in Death of Ur-Nammu, Ninsun mourns the passing of the eponymous king and is addressed as his mother.
+For example, in Death of Ur-Nammu, Ninsun is described as the mother of the eponymous ruler and mourns the passing.
 By extension, the rulers also treated Gilgamesh as their divine brother, and Ur-Nammu's successor Shulgi called Lugalbanda his divine father.
 It is possible that one of this king's daughters served as the en priestess of Ninsun.
-It is agreed that claiming descent from Ninsun was viewed as a way to legitimize their rule, but it is unknown whether it should be understood as a sign that the dynasty originated in Uruk, or if the only reason was the fact that Gilgamesh was recognized as a model of kingship.
+It is agreed that claiming descent from Ninsun was viewed as a way to legitimize their rule, but it is unknown whether it should be understood as a sign that the dynasty originated in Uruk, or if the only reason was that Gilgamesh was recognized as a model of kingship.
 In addition to the kings, there is also evidence for worship of Ninsun by their families.
 A concubine of Shulgi, Šuqurtum, referred to Ninsun as "my goddess" in a curse formula on an inscribed vase.
 A prince (dumu lugal) bearing the theophoric name Puzur-Ninsun is also known, but no detailed information about his life is presently known, and the Puzrish-Dagan tablet attesting his existence is undated.

-Later period examples
+Later attestations

-Ninsun continued to be worshiped in later periods.
-Sporadic references to her are present in Old Babylonian personal letters.
-In cylinder seal inscriptions from Sippar, Ninsun and Lugalbanda occur less commonly than the most popular divine couples, such as Shamash and Aya and Adad and Shala, but with comparable frequency as Enlil and Ninlil or Nanna and Ningal.
-Ninsun continues to appear in seal inscriptions from Kassite period as well.
+Sîn-kāšid, an Old Babylonian king of Uruk, built a temple of Lugalbanda and Ninsun which bore the name ceremonial name E-Kikal, "house, precious place".
+Sporadic references to Ninsun are also present in Old Babylonian personal letters.
+In cylinder seal inscriptions from Sippar from the same period, Ninsun and Lugalbanda occur less commonly than the most popular divine couples, such as Shamash and Aya and Adad and Shala, but with comparable frequency as Enlil and Ninlil or Nanna and Ningal.

-Seleucid traditions
+Ninsun continued to be invoked in seal inscriptions from the Kassite period.
+In the "Standard Babylonian" edition of the Epic of Gilgamesh, most likely compiled in the same period, mentions a temple dedicated to her located in Uruk, the Egalmaḫ ("exalted palace"), but an earlier inscription of Sîn-kāšid indicates it was originally a temple of Ninisina, while in a document from the first millennium BCE the deity worshiped in it is Bēlet-balāṭi, a manifestation of closely connected Gula.

 In Seleucid Uruk, Ninsun was celebrated during the New Year festival of Ishtar.
-Most of the deities involved in it were well known as members of the pantheon of Uruk, in contrast with a different group which was celebrated during an analogous festival of Antu.
+Most of the deities involved in it were well known as members of the pantheon of Uruk, in contrast with a different group which was celebrated during an analogous festival focused on Antu.